 Besides her family, faith, work, and music, Marilyn had a lifelong love and devotion to animals and was soft-hearted to take care of every dog, cat, calf, duck, rabbit, chipmunk, baby deer, and parrot that ever crossed her path.

-Marilyn was a patriot and sincere supporter of our American military service members as well as those who served in Christian mission fields.
+Marilyn was a patriot and sincere supporter of our American military service members, Law, Fire, and EMS services as well as those who served in Christian mission fields.
 Somehow she found room in her heart for all of these and many more.

 Marilyn is survived by her two girls and son-in-laws, Melanie and Frank Hundley of Port Townsend, WA, and Allison and Jeremy Fannin of Schertz, TX; two grandchildren, Ashley Nicole Fannin and Brittany Anne Fannin of Tarleton State University; her sisters, Anne Dean Brazier of Lay Lake, Shelby, AL, Margarette D. Smith and Charilyn (and Mike) Bancroft both of Evergreen, AL; sister-in-law Rhonda (and Greg) Stewart Valentine; sister-in-law Joanne (and Bill) Mann; brother-in-law Jimmy McNeil; wonderful nephews and nieces with their families; many other aunts, cousins, and extended family who will miss her very much.
 In addition to family, Marilyn often expressed her love for many others she considered extended family including very close and devoted friends Verna Mae Dean, Raymond Frieda, and the DeViney family, all of New Braunfels, TX, as well as many wonderful people she knew and loved in Texas, Alabama, and all around the world.